-Fry small thin pancakes using ghee, goose fat or duck fat.
+Mix all inredients.
+Fry small, thin pancakes using ghee or duck fat.

-- Add roasted or cooked meats (not barbecued or fried)
+- Roasted or cooked meats (not barbecued or fried)

-- Freshly pressed vegetable juice Start with a little carrot juice.
-Filter the juice and drink it slowly or mix with homemade yogurt.
-Then try juicing celery, lettuce, and fresh mint leaves.
-Drink on an empty stomach in the morning and afternoon.
+- Freshly pressed vegetable juice.
+Start with a little carrot juice.
+Drink it slowly or mix with homemade yogurt.
+Rry juicing celery, lettuce, and fresh mint leaves.
+Drink on an empty stomach mornings, afternoons.

 Make you own bread with these ingredients: